molgenis/molgenis-service-armadillo/README.md

 ```
 Note that we made docker available via 'docker.sock' so we can start/stop DataSHIELD profiles.
 Alternatively you can include the datashield profiles into this docker compose also.

+Note that you can override all application.yaml settings (see run Java) to also setup authentication service and other settings.

 #### 2. Run the docker-compose as follows
 ```